\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Discussion

 \section{Discussion}

-The main contribution of this paper is the improvement of the algorithm for computing the persistence of a sampled self-map in \cite{EJM15} by an order of magnitude.
-Substituting Delaunay--\v{C}ech for Vietoris--Rips complexes, we gain efficiency through the economy of these complexes, but we have to tackle a number of technical challenges, as described in this paper.
-The reported research raises a number of questions, and we list two of the more important ones here. \begin{itemize}\denselist \item Can we give theoretical upper bounds on the number of single-edge collapses needed to flow a loop from a \v{C}ech to a Delaunay--\v{C}ech complex? \item Can the computation of smallest separating spheres be improved by customizing the procedure to small sets inside the sphere, or by taking advantage of the coherence between successive calls? \end{itemize}
+The main contributions of this paper are the construction of a filtration-preserving chain map from a \v Cech filtration to the corresponding \v Cech--Delaunay filtration, the construction of a geometrically meaningful chain self-map map on a Delaunay triangulation from a self map on a point set, and its application to computing eigenspaces of sampled dynamical systems.
+Following the proof of collapsibility in \cite{BaEd17}, we get an efficient algorithm for the chain map though implicit treatment of the \v{C}ech complex.
+The reported research raises a number of questions: \begin{itemize}\denselist \item Can we give theoretical upper bounds on the number of individual collapses needed to flow a cycle to its image under the stabilization map of the \v Cech--Delaunay gradient flow? \item Can the computation of smallest separating spheres be further improved by customizing the procedure to small sets inside the sphere, or by taking advantage of the coherence between successive calls? \end{itemize} We expect that the fast chain map algorithm has applications beyond this paper, including to the transport of structural information between meshes, and to the visualization of topological information shared by related high-dimensional dataset.